mcmpdemoeng/jpetstore-kubernetes/README.md

 ## Before you begin

-Follow the below steps to create IBM Cloud services and resources used in this demo.
+Follow the below steps to create resources used in this demo.
 You will create a Kubernetes cluster.

 1. Create azure database for mysql servers and note down username, servername and password.[](https://docs.microsoft.com/en-us/azure/mysql/quickstart-create-mysql-server-database-using-azure-portal)
 2. Create kubernetes service from MCMP Store or from azure portal[](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough).